William (Bill) Rolfe, B. Mus.

-Bill’s interest in music and technology has seen him actively offering his services as a recording engineer.
+Bill’s interest in music and technology involves him in activities that simultaneously embrace both fields.
+These interests include his work as an engraver in the music publishing industry.
+Bill continues to actively offer his services as a recording engineer.
 Bill has done highly sophisticated multi-track recordings as well as simple stereo recordings.
-He has recorded audio projects for a variety of local ensembles of all styles and sizes.
+He has recorded audio projects for various local ensembles of all styles and sizes.

-Bill also has many interests outside of his musical career including astronomy, photography and computer technology, to name a few key activities.
+Bill has many interests outside of his music career.
+These include astronomy, photography and computer technology.